 Roque could join Barcelona as soon as January, says Deco

-Madrid, Oct 17 (IANS) FC Barcelona could promote 18-year-old striker Vitor Roque from Brazil to their first-team squad as early as next January, the club's Director of Sport, Deco, revealed.
+Madrid, Oct 18 (IANS) FC Barcelona could promote 18-year-old striker Victor Roque from Brazil to their first-team squad as early as next January, the club's Director of Sport, Deco, revealed.

 Barca initially signed the young forward during the summer, planning for him to join the first-team squad for the 2024-2025 season.
-However, in an interview with El Mundo Deportivo newspaper, Deco disclosed that the move might occur sooner if Barcelona can comply with La Liga's financial fair play requirements, Xinhua reports.
+However, in an interview with El Mundo Deportivo newspaper, Deco disclosed that the move might occur sooner if Barcelona can comply with La Liga's financial fair play requirements, reports Xinhua.

 "We don't know yet if we can bring him or not, but if we can bring him in January, he would be to join the team," he stated.